-Neil Brown is an expert lawyer and academic, exploring the overlaps of law, technology and society.
+Neil Brown is an expert lawyer and academic, exploring the regulation of communications.
 He has particular expertise in Internet and communications regulation and policy, privacy and security, and alternative intellectual property strategies promoting the sharing of knowledge.

 Neil takes a grounded and yet innovative, practical approach to complex questions of law and technology, and has a sound technical and practical knowledge in a wide range of fields relating to communications and digital technology.
 He enjoys speaking, teaching and presenting, and often entertains both technical and legal audiences.

 Vice-Chancellor's Scholarship for doctoral research in communications regulation, University of Southampton

 United Kingdom Telecommunications Academy: associate lecturer

 Law Society's Technology and Law Reference Group: committee member